-- A. Advising and Supervision - The advisor-advisee relationship is both rewarding and challenging.
+A. Advising and Supervision

+- The advisor-advisee relationship is both rewarding and challenging.
 On the one hand, it creates an intellectual, professional, and personal dialogue that can last a lifetime; on the other, it necessarily unfolds in a context of hierarchy and asymmetry that can, if ignored or abused, have serious negative impacts on both parties.
 For the relationship to flourish, it needs to be closely coordinated with the values we hold essential in our community.
 To that end, both advisors and advisees must be treated with respect and professionalism in their advising relationships.
 Lines of communication between advisor and advisee should be kept open.
 Advisors should be fair and objective, responsive and prompt in giving feedback.
 Advisees should receive equal treatment and mentorship, and see affirmative leadership by example in navigating professional lives and concerns.
 Both advisors and advisees share the responsibility of addressing problems that arise when we fall short of these shared values.
 At the same time, these relationships can be complex; in cases of confusion or conflict, the department is committed to assisting in resolution.
-Departmental leaders such as the Chair, Head Graduate Advisor, Graduate Student Affairs Officer (GSAO), and Student Services Coordinator can all provide guidance and resources to both faculty and students in case it is needed. - Serving as a GSI is part of the professional development of graduate students, as well as an opportunity for our undergraduates to receive excellent instruction and guidance in their own study.
-The collaborative Faculty-GSI relationship should be governed by the same standards of professional conduct, respect, and inclusivity stipulated in the previous paragraph. - B. Classrooms - In order to transform the classroom into a space for both generating and imparting historical knowledge, we must make a habit of communicating and modeling respect.
-Whether in the role of faculty member, GSI, or student, let us express our ideas and opinions in ways that are professional and respectful.
-If and when we disagree, let it be with a careful eye toward presenting criticisms in a constructive manner aimed at creating productive discussion.
+Departmental leaders such as the Chair, Head Graduate Advisor, Graduate Student Affairs Officer (GSAO), and Director of Student Services can all provide guidance and resources to both faculty and students in case it is needed. - Serving as a GSI is part of the professional development of graduate students, as well as an opportunity for our undergraduates to receive excellent instruction and guidance in their own study.
+The collaborative Faculty-GSI relationship should be governed by the same standards of professional conduct, respect, and inclusivity stipulated in the previous paragraph.